Submissions: Frequently Asked Questions (FAQs)

 Q: Why was my book rejected?

 A: There are a number of reasons a manuscript may be rejected.
 Was it formatted correctly?
 Did you follow the submission guidelines?
 Was it engaging from the first sentence and did it hold our attention until the last sentence?
 Were there errors?
 Was it well-written?
 Do you have compelling characters with solid character arcs?
 Is the plot easy to follow but not entirely predictable?
 If you are writing nonfiction, do you have an established platform?
 Perhaps the book wasn't a good fit for us.
 Or maybe we are currently working with an author who wrote a similar book.
 This is a highly subjective business and other publishers or agents may feel differently.
 We publish very few books and are highly selective.
+Unfortunately, we cannot personally respond to every email.
+More often than not, you can expect a form response if you submission was rejected.

 Q: If I'm asked to submit my manuscript, how should I format it?